tndatacommons/tndata_backend/tndata_backend/userprofile/api_docs/userfeedviewset_v2.md

   today (i.e. the user has a reminder scheduled for today)
 * `upcoming_customactions` -- an array of `CustomAction` IDs that are relevant for today (i.e. the user has a reminder scheduled for today)
+* `ordering` -- an array of integers (0's and 1's) that specify the order in which mixed upcomign actions and upcoming customactions should be displayed.
+    - 0 corresponds to the next item in the `upcoming_actions` list, while
+    - 1 corresponds to the next item in the `upcoming_customactions` list.
 * `suggestions` -- a list of suggested `Goal`s for the user.
 * `object_type` -- a string.
 Will always be "feed"